-All of these examples illustrate a lacking in data quality and its possible consequences.
+All of these examples illustrate a lack in data quality and its possible consequences.
 Hence, they show why it is of vital importance to handle your data with care and to be wary of the risks of quality loss.

 Why is Data Quality important?